TritonDataCenter/rfd/rfd/0114/README.md

 }
 ```

-The format of the `id` field is open for discussion, but should include at
+The format of the `id` field should be enough to uniquely identify this device
-least the PCI bus, device and function numbers since these are needed when
-doing PCI passthrough.
-Here it also includes the PCI domain.
-See "Open
-Questions" section below.
+across reboots assuming the physical hardware does not change.
+Changes in
+hardware such as replacing one card with a different card are not handled here.
+Those will be assumed for now to require updating all VMs on the CN that are
+using the replaced device.

 It will be up to the sysinfo tool to determine which devices should be included
 in the "Assignable Devices" array.